acrylian/zenponsive/README.md

 - **Fluid scaling grid:** Percent based 12 column layout with predefined widths 960/1024/1280/1600/fullwidth (float based).
 - **No predefined styles and typography**: All styling up to you.
 - **No JS involved**: 16 kb weight (uncompressed).
-- **Only three default mediaquery breakpoints**: 959/767/479px widths.
+- **Three mediaquery breakpoints**: 959/767/479px widths.
 You can easily extend if you need or want more via your custom css file.
 - **Extra column classes:** By default all columns become full width (`col12`) on the smallest 479 breakpoint.
 But there are extra classes to force a different behaviour on certain breakpoints.

 Browser support